What you can expect as a mid-year AmeriCorps member

 Relationship building with students and school partners is key.
 Be persistent.

-Whether you start your service in August or January, relationship building is a key aspect of the City Year experience.
+Whether you start your service at the start of the school year or mid-year, relationship building is a key aspect of the City Year experience.
 For mid-years, this can be challenging because students will likely already have established connections with corps members and other caring adults in the school community.

 You’ll need to be intentional when trying to build rapport with your new students and partner teachers.
 Show up for them day after day, so they know that you’re no different than the other City Year corps members that they’ve learned to trust and rely on.
 If you stay persistent, in time, they’ll understand that you’re there to support them and help them achieve their academic goals.